JiazhengZhang/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a postgraduate student in the School of Electronic, Information and Communications, HUST.
 It is my pleasure to be supervised by [Prof. Bang Wang](http://eic.hust.edu.cn/teacher/wangbang/index.htm).
+I received my B.S. degree from the same school in 2021.
-My research interests include social network analysis and graph representation learning.
+My research interests include social network analysis, graph representation learning and data mining.

 In my free time, I enjoy basketball, music, photography and travelling.
 My Email address is jiazhengzhang@hust.edu.cn.
 Feel free to contact me for brainstorming.